These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating: 3.73

-These Witches Don’t Burn follows Hannah.
+We follow Hannah.
 She is a witch living in Salem.

-A dark blood ritual interrupts her end of school bonfire.
+A dark blood ritual interrupts her end-of-school bonfire.
 And so, she investigates with her ex-girlfriend Veronica.

 She also meets Morgan.
 But trying to date in the middle of a supernatural crisis is not easy.
 And it will test Hannah’s limits.